Other referral information

 Hypnosis is a psychological technique used in medicine and psychology as a tool to help bring about positive changes to both the mind and the body.

-At the end of the sessions, a letter is written to the referring healthcare practitioner informing them of the progress made during the course of the therapy.
+Over the course of the therapy sessions clients are taught self-hypnosis to manage their condition.
+At the end of the sessions, a letter is written to the referring healthcare practitioner/GP informing them of the progress made during the course of the therapy.